xDimGG/angelolloti/posts/premia.md

  '2024-10-31']
 ```

 Would it have been faster to type these out by hand?
-Yes, but it wouldn't have been as fun.
+Yes, but it would not have been as fun.

 With this done, let's start iterating over all the date ranges and getting flight data for all the possible dates.
 Mind you, we want to query two months at a time.
 This means that we will have `2024-01-01 through 2024-02-29`, `2024-03-01 through 2024-04-30`, and so on.
 We are matching every even indexed element with every odd indexed element.
 To do this, we may use Python's [zip](https://docs.python.org/3/library/functions.html#zip) function and [array slicing](https://www.w3schools.com/python/numpy/numpy_array_slicing.asp).